kateyharris/MechaCar_Statistical_Analysis/README.md

 ### lot_summary<br>
 ![Snap228](https://user-images.githubusercontent.com/90797036/148481071-47f0116b-a829-4323-8bf5-e6bd5eba930d.png)<br>

 - The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Current manufacturing data does meet this design specification for Lot1 and Lot 2, but lot 3 is in excess at 170.3.
+Current manufacturing data does meet this design specification for Lot1 and Lot 2, but lot 3 is in excess at 170.3 pounds.

 ## T-Tests on Suspension Coils
 t-test results indicate no statistical difference<br>